Saelyria/Corduroy/README.md

 class MyFlowCoordinator: FlowCoordinator {
     typealias FlowResult = MyModel

-    // instead of a 'presentViewController' method, flow coordinators have 'presentFirstViewController' where,
+    // instead of a 'start' method, flow coordinators have 'start' where,
-    // along with a context, they can also be passed a 'completion' closure they're expected to call. func presentFirstViewController(context: NavigationContext, flowCompletion: @escaping (Error?, FlowResult?) -> Void) {
+    // along with a context, they can also be passed a 'completion' closure they're expected to call. func start(context: NavigationContext, flowCompletion: @escaping (Error?, FlowResult?) -> Void) {
         self.flowCompletion = flowCompletion //store the flow completion to call it later
         // present first view controller
     }